5 Best Full Day Trips To Villages In & Near Hoi An

 How to get there?

-From Hoi An ancient town, the most popular way to travel to Kim Bong Carpentry Village is by boat from Hoi An wharf on Bach Dang street.
-The boat follows the Hoi An – Cam Kim route in 10 minutes and gives you a stunning view of Thu Bon river.
+From Hoi An's ancient town, the most popular way to reach Kim Bong Carpentry Village is by boat from Bach Dang Street.
+The boat ride along the Hoi An – Cam Kim route lasts about 10 minutes and offers breathtaking views of the Thu Bon River.

-Otherwise, you can follow Hung Vuong street, then cross Thu Bon river on Cam Kim bridge and go further 3 km to get to Kim Bong village.
-It takes you around 15 minutes by taxi or motorbike on an 8 km distance on this way.
+Alternatively, you can drive from Hung Vuong Street, cross the Thu Bon River via Cam Kim Bridge, and continue for another 3 km to Kim Bong Village.
+The trip takes about 15 minutes by taxi or motorbike, covering an 8 km distance.

 Information: